RIOT-OS/RIOT/tests/sys_fido2_ctap/README.md

 2. Test the authenticator on a website like [Webauthn.io](https://webauthn.io/).

 Note:
-* Due to limited support of CTAP2 in browsers as of now, make sure to use the Chromium or Google Chrome browser when testing on [Webauthn.io](https://webauthn.io/).
+* Due to limited support of FIDO2 CTAP in browsers as of now, make sure to use the Chromium or Google Chrome browser when testing on [Webauthn.io](https://webauthn.io/).
 * When registering and authenticating on [Webauthn.io](https://webauthn.io/) you will need to push button 1 on your device in order to show user presence.